wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-get-started/includes/4-understand-viva-connections-extensibility-capabilities.md

 In this unit, you get a high-level overview of the ways in which you can extend Viva Connections.
-For more information about these extensions, see the links to the dedicated Lean modules about Viva Connections extensibility in the summary unit.
+For more information about these extensions, see the links to the dedicated Learn modules about Viva Connections extensibility in the summary unit.

 ## Web parts